vault27/Foundation/bgp.md

 - One BGP process serves for all VRFS and can have different neighbors for different address families
 - Dynamic neighbors can be configured

+Minimal configuration for EVPN adjacency:
+- Define neighbor using its loopback interface with remote as number
+- Configure address family for neighbor: l2vpn evpn
+- Define loopback as update source
+- Configure multihop 2
+- Enable both types of community

 One large configuration file on Nexus with comments, based on my experience
 ```
 feature bgp